Install a local-first AI agent and connect it to a private OpenAI-compatible model endpoint

 If OpenClaw reports an unsupported-endpoint error against the Responses API, change "api": "openai-responses" to the OpenAI chat-completions variant for your OpenClaw version — vLLM always exposes /v1/chat/completions.

-Skills add capabilities but also risk; only enable skills you trust (e.g., community-vetted ones).
+Skills add capabilities but also risk; only enable skills you trust (for example, community-vetted ones).
 To add a skill:

 For more usage and configuration details, see the OpenClaw documentation.